chuckmilam/create-ks-iso/README.md

     - [x] Network settings
 - [x] DOCKERFILE for portability and network functionality
     - [ ] Find a RHEL base image that has the needed packages available
-    - [ ] Investigate use of Docker .env file instead of CONFIG_FILE
     - [ ] Docker configuration for network kickstart delivery
 - [ ] Complete CONFIG_FILE template with available variables
 - [x] STIG oscap/anaconda plugin logic based on OS distribution and version